emilyzhou112/emilyzhou112.github.io/index.md

 ![Lake](assets/IMG_7528.JPG)
 *Thousand Island Lake, Chun'an, China (05/29/21)*

 > Solving Geography problems helps you to solve life problem.
-See how leading geography and information technology as well as effective spatial planning have ensured drinking water supply for millions of people in China! .
+See how leading geography and information technology as well as effective spatial planning in Chun'an county have ensured drinking water supply for millions of people in China! .

 ## Open Source GIScience Analyses
+I have expanded my experience in geospatial analysis through learning advanced spatial statistics and reproducing studies using open source geospatial software.
+In Fall 2021, I reproduced three health and hazards spatial analysis studies using open source R or Python code and completed a reproducible study on resource accessibility in Dar es Salaam using Postgre SQL.
+The goal is to assess prior study’s credibility and internal validity so that we could pinpoint problems with the built environment and look for solutions.
 - [Water Amenity Access and Flood Hazard Vulnerability in Dar es Salaam, Tanzania](dsm_analysis/dsm_report.md)
 - [Reproduction of COVID-19 Healthcare Resources Spatial Accessibility in Chicago, Illinois](RPr-Kang/re-analysis.md)
 - [Replication of Twitter Data Analysis for Natural Hazards](RE-Ida/ida.md)